sysadmin-exe/FSDH_DevOps_Task_Answers/README.md

 **Terraform.** With the use of modules, we can deploy same enviroment in different regions easily.

 ## Go-Live Plan
 - Get all stakeholders on board.
-From developers to testers to project managers and product team.
+From developers, to testers, to project managers and product team.
 This can be a meeting in a triage from.
-We then create a Go live plan together as I dont think one person or one group can create a go line plan.
+We then create a Go live plan together as I dont think one person or one group can create a go live plan.
 - Have some user testing like Beta testing where we have selected users (not developers) check out the app to let us know what they think and if they had any issues.
 - Security tests to make sure the application can withstand web application attacks.
-- Test dependencie - Unit testing.
+- Test dependencies - Unit testing.
 This will help us know how each tier or resource in this application combines together to give a product.
 Test to know what kind of issues can occur should one part of the application go down and how long it can take to recover.
 - Ensure that prior to go live, the application is using the updated version of any resource.
-Since this application uses a lot of PaaS resources, we might not have to bother but this should still be noted.
+Since this application uses mostly PaaS resources, we might not have to bother but this should still be noted.
 - Check for SSL certificate status and expiration date.
 - Make sure domain name is still intact.
 We dont want to be having issues with domain few days after go live.
 - Do a test go live.
 This can be simulated or the real deal but without letting anyone outside the development team knowing like press.